-The holidays provide opportunities to assess the need for assistance
+The holidays provide opportunities to assess the need for additional care

 Sometimes the changes that come with aging happen so slowly, they are hard to notice.
 Other times, they are triggered quickly due to a health issue or emergency.
-The experts at JGS Lifecare in Longmeadow urge family and friends of the elderly to take some time over the holidays to assess if they are handling the activities of daily living in a safe and healthy way.
+The experts at JGS Lifecare in Longmeadow urge family and friends of the elderly to take some time over the holidays to assess if they are handling the activities of daily living in a safe and healthy way or if they may need additional care.

-“The holidays are a good time to devote some extra attention to elderly loved ones,” said Susan Kimball Halpern, vice president of philanthropy, JGS Lifecare.
+“The holidays are a good time to devote some extra attention to elderly loved ones,” said Susan Kimball Halpern, vice president of philanthropy and communications, JGS Lifecare.
 “Whether it’s your parents, grandparents or even a friend or neighbor, there are warning signs you can look for that may indicate they are struggling with day-to-day care.”

 Signs of a problem